-Total 2016 2017 2018 2019 2020 Thereafter
+Total 2016 2017 2018 2019 2020 T hereafter

-Borrowings under credit facility(i) \$ 262.5 \$ 25.0 \$ 25.0 \$ 25.0 \$ 25.0 \$ 162.5 \$ -
+Borrowings under credit facility (i) \$ 262.5 \$ 25.0 \$ 25.0 \$ 25.0 \$ 25.0 \$ 162.5 \$

 Operating leases 85.7 25.6 22.0 15.4 10.0 5.2 7.5

 Finance leases 20.7 4.8 4.5 4.5 4.5 2.4

 Pension plan contributions (ii) 23.4 23.4

 Non-pension post-employment plan payments 31.6 2.9 2.5 2.5 3.4 3.0 17.3

 Purchase obligations under IT support

 agreements (iii) 30.5 8.3 8.2 8.0 6.0

 Total \$ 454.4 \$ 90.0 \$ 62.2 \$ 55.4 \$ 48.9 \$ 173.1 \$ 24.8

 - (i) Represents mandatory principal repayment obligations for our borrowings under the Revolving Facility and the Term Loan (based on amounts outstanding as of December 31, 2015), which mature concurrently on May 29, 2020, and excludes related interest and fees.
 Borrowings under the Revolving Facility bear interest for the period of the draw at various base rates selected by us consisting of LIBOR, Prime, Base Rate Canada, and Base Rate (each as defined in the amended credit agreement), plus a margin.
 Outstanding amounts under the Term Loan bear interest at LIBOR plus a margin ranging from 2.0% to 3.0% based on a financial ratio based on indebtedness.
 Based on the rates and the principal amount outstanding under the Term Loan (\$237.5 million) and the Revolving Facility (\$25.0 million) as of December 31, 2015, interest and fees are estimated to be an aggregate of approximately \$6 million to \$8 million per year.
 Actual amounts could differ materially from these estimates.
-Payment defaults under the credit facility will incur interest on unpaid amounts at an annual rate equal to the sum of (i) 2%, plus (ii) the Prime Rate, in the case of overdue amounts payable in Canadian dollars, or the Base Rate Canada, in the case of overdue amounts payable in U.S. dollars.
-If an event of default occurs and is continuing, the administrative agent may declare all advances on the facility to be immediately due and payable, and may cancel the lenders' commitments to make further advances thereunder.
-See "Capital Resources" below and note 11 to our 2015 audited consolidated financial statements for a description of our credit facility, including amounts outstanding thereunder, repayment dates and interest obligations. - (ii) Based on our latest actuarial valuations, we estimate our minimum funding requirement for 2016 to be \$23.4 million (2015 \$25.3 million; 2014 \$25.8 million).
+Payment defaults under the credit facility will incur interest on unpaid amounts at an annual rate equal to the sum of (i) 2%, plus (ii) the Prime Rate, in the case of overdue amounts payable in Canadian dollars, or the Base Rate Canada, in the case of overdue amounts payable in Canadian dollars, or the Base Rate Canada, in the case of overdue amounts payable in Canadian dollars, or the Base Rate Canada, in the case of overdue amounts payable in Canadian dollars, or the Base Rate Canada, in the case of overdue amounts payable in Canadian dollars, or the Base Rate Canada, in the case of overdue amounts payable in Canadian dollars, or the Base Rate Canada, in the case of overdue amounts payable in Canadian dollars, or the Base Rate Canada, in the case of overdue amounts payable in Canadian dollars, or the Base Rate Canada, in the case of overdue amounts payable in Canadian dollars, or the Base Rate Canada, in the case of overdue amounts payable in Canadian dollars, or the Base Rate Canada, in the case of overdue amounts payable in Canadian dolla - (ii) Based on our latest actuarial valuations, we estimate our minimum funding requirement for 2016 to be \$23.4 million (2015 \$25.3 million; 2014 \$25.8 million).
 See further details in note 18 to our 2015 audited consolidated financial statements.
 A significant deterioration in the asset values or asset returns could lead to higher than expected future contributions.
 Risks and uncertainties associated with actuarial valuation measurements may also result in higher future cash contributions.
 We fund our pension contributions from cash on hand.
 Although we have defined benefit plans that are currently in a net unfunded position, we do not expect our pension obligations will have a material adverse impact on our future results of operations, cash flows or liquidity. - (iii) Represents the minimum obligation related to IT support agreements.